Explore as a

 Learn how to submit an Expression of Interest for Catalyst Reviewers

-Royal Society Te Apārangi is calling for expressions of interest (EOI) from experienced individuals wishing to assist with the assessment of proposals submitted to Catalyst: Leaders and Catalyst: Seeding.
+Royal Society Te Apārangi is calling for expressions of interest (EOI) from experienced individuals who wish to assist with the assessment of proposals submitted to Catalyst: Leaders and Catalyst: Seeding.

 An EOI can be submitted to the Society at any time.
-However, in order to be considered for the current active call, your EOI must be received no later than 3 weeks prior to the closing date for the call.
+However, to be considered for an active call, your EOI must be received no later than 3 weeks prior to the call's closing date.

 Submitting an Expression of Interest

-All interested individuals are invited to submit the EOI.
+All interested individuals from within Aotearoa New Zealand are invited to submit an EOI.
 To do so, please complete the brief Expression of Interest Form and Statistical Information Form below, email the forms and your CV (on New Zealand RS&T format) to: International.Applications@royalsociety.org.nz

-For more information on the Catalyst Fund Reviewer EOI, please read below or download the Catalyst Reviewers Expression of Interest Guidelines.
+For more information on the Catalyst Fund Reviewer EOI, please read on or download the Catalyst Reviewers Expression of Interest Guidelines.

 Role of Reviewer

-As a Reviewer, you will be asked to grade and comment on all proposals submitted to you as reviewer.
+As a reviewer, you will grade and comment on a selection of proposals.
+We aim to match applications to your area of expertise but you will also evaluate proposals from diverse fields of research.
 All proposals will be reviewed remotely and there is no requirement to attend a meeting in person.
-Supporting materials, including scoring sheets, for the funding rounds will be supplied by the Society to help you complete the activity.
+Supporting materials, including scoring sheets, will be supplied by the Society.

-All Catalyst Fund reviewers used by the Society will be listed on our website, but are not expected to give feedback to applicants.
+All Catalyst Fund reviewers will be acknowledged on our website.
+They must not give specific feedback to applicants but can share general insights.

 • Reviewers are responsible for carrying out the evaluation of the proposals.
 Delegating the work to another person is not permitted.

-Independent Reviewers shall be chosen on the basis of skills, experience and knowledge appropriate to carry out the tasks assigned to them.
+Independent reviewers from within Aotearoa New Zealand shall be chosen on the appropriate skills, experience and knowledge to carry out the assigned tasks.

-Prospective independent Reviewers are expected to have one or more of the following credentials:
+Prospective reviewers are expected to have one or more of the following credentials:

-• a high level of professional expertise in a relevant field of science, technology or the humanities, and accompanying capacity to assess applications from a broad variety of research disciplines;
+• a high level of professional expertise in a relevant field of science, technology, or the humanities and capacity to assess applications from a broad variety of research disciplines;

 • understanding the key attributes that underpin high-performing international research collaborations;